Lost and misplaced keys are an irritating problem that nobody wants to deal with. So why don’t we do something about it?

 Do you share your car keys with your family?
 Then maybe you weren’t the one who misplaced them!
 Before you start searching in every corner of your home, ask your family if any of them used the missing car keys lately.

-Don’t start right away
+Don’t start searching right away

 Take a moment to calm down and retrace your steps in your head.
 Sometimes it’s enough just to jog our memory a little bit for the answer to appear.